Jaime Pacheco: Coaching career

-Pacheco joined Al Shabab FC (Riyadh) in 2009, winning the Prince Faisal bin Fahad Cup almost immediately.
-However, following a 1–0 group stage loss against Iran's Sepahan F.C. in that campaign's AFC Champions League on 15 April 2010, he was relieved of his duties.
+Pacheco joined Al Shabab in 2009, winning the Prince Faisal bin Fahd Cup shortly after arriving.
+However, following a 1–0 group stage loss against Iran's Sepahan in that campaign's AFC Champions League on 15 April 2010, he was relieved of his duties.

-In December 2010, Pacheco was signed by Beijing Guoan F.C. of Chinese Super League on a year-long contract.
-In June of the following year, during a match against Tianjin Teda F.C. at Workers Stadium, he erected his middle finger to the referee and the opposite team, being punished with an eight-match suspension and a €4,265 fine by the Chinese Football Association.
+In December 2010, Pacheco was signed by Beijing Guoan of Chinese Super League on a year-long contract.
+In June of the following year, during a match against Tianjin Teda at the Workers Stadium, he waved his middle finger to the referee and the opposite team, being punished with an eight-match suspension and a €4,265 fine by the Chinese Football Association.

-Pacheco moved to the third continent of his career in October 2014, when he was appointed at Egypt's Zamalek SC as a replacement for the dismissed Hossam Hassan.
-At the turn of the new year, he unexpectedly quit the league leaders to return to Al-Shabab; he had a record of eight wins and a draw from ten games and felt disrespected by the club's board.
+Pacheco moved to the third continent of his career in October 2014, when he was appointed at Egypt's Zamalek as a replacement for the dismissed Hossam Hassan.
+At the turn of the new year, he unexpectedly quit the league leaders to return to Al Shabab; he had a record of eight wins and a draw from ten games and felt disrespected by the club's board.
 His second spell in Riyadh lasted just until March 2015, when he left by mutual consent to deal with undisclosed personal issues at home.

 In August 2016, Pacheco returned to China's top flight by agreeing to a one-year deal with Tianjin Teda.
 Having completed his goal of keeping them in the league that year, he left the next May after a five-game winless run in the opening stages of the following campaign.

 Pacheco returned to Zamalek on 23 September 2020.
 On 12 March 2021, he was dismissed.

-On 5 January 2023, Pacheco took over Pyramids FC also in the Egyptian Premier League.
+On 5 January 2023, Pacheco took over Pyramids also in the Egyptian Premier League.